Are we heartbroken with the things that break the heart of God?

 As we try to explain our relationship with God, we sometimes use friendship terminology.
 Yet, that relationship is different from a human friendship.
 For instance, we may be friends with another human being even though we don't share very many of the same interests.
 Our relationship with God is far different.
 We cannot approach Him on a simple "live-and-let-live" basis like we can with human friends.
 Rather, we must be so absorbed with Him that we say with Paul, "It is no longer I who live, but Christ who lives in me" (Galatians 2:20).
 Thus, if God is the missionary God that Jonah's story reveals, then no one should claim a close relationship with Him if he or she is not also intensely missionary.
 Missions is not simply one of God's many concerns.
 It is His central concern.
 It should come as no surprise that Christ's Church has been the most spiritually vibrant when it has been its most missionary.

-Through the centuries there have been those heavily burdened for lost peoples.
+Through the centuries, there have been those heavily burdened for lost peoples.
 In the 1500s John Knox prayed: "Give me Scotland or I die."
 In the wake of his prayer, revival and reformation swept across that country.
 Knox's great prayer for an entire country has inspired others through the years.
-One missions organization, DAWN (Discipling A Whole Nation), uses John Knox's prayer to call for others who will burden themselves for the evangelization of entire countries.1 In the light of what Jonah's story reveals to us about God, it's clear that Knox was not any more burdened for Scotland than was God Himself!
+One missions organization, DAWN (Discipling A Whole Nation), uses John Knox's prayer to call for others who will burden themselves for the evangelization of entire countries.1 In light of what Jonah's story reveals to us about God, it's clear that Knox was not any more burdened for Scotland than was God Himself!
 No one is more intensely missionary than God Himself.

 My wife, Barbara, and I spent 10 years as missionaries in Italy.
 On several occasions, people there mentioned to us Christianity's long history in that country.
 Then, they would ask us: "So, why have you come?"